 At the Annual General Meeting in June 2016, the Company's shareholders approved the final dividend in respect of the year ended 31 December 2015 of 5.12 Russian Roubles per ordinary share amounting to a total dividend of RR 579,863 thousand.
-This dividend was paid in June 2016.
+These dividends were accounted for in shareholders' equity as an appropriation of retained earnings for the year ended 31 December 2016 and paid in June 2016.